 - Cardiovascular Grand Rounds

 - Echo Conference

 - Nuclear Journal Club

-A core curriculum conference sequence for cardiovascular fellows is held each Monday evening throughout the academic year.
+A core curriculum conference sequence for cardiovascular fellows is held each Tuesday morning throughout the academic year.
 This series covers all major areas of cardiovascular medicine.
-The initial half-hour of each meeting is devoted to the teaching of electrocardiography.
 In addition, six to eight visiting faculty dinner meetings and lectureships are held annually.

-During your fellowship you will prepare case study presentations for CV Grand Rounds, present the pertinent information of an interesting case, conduct an in-depth discussion of that case, and create a current bibliography.
+During your fellowship, you prepare case study presentations for Cardiovascular Grand Rounds, present the pertinent information of an interesting case, conduct an in-depth discussion of that case and create a current bibliography.

-Your call schedule will vary by individual rotation.
-Mayo Clinic College of Medicine follows the recommendations of the Accreditation Council for Graduate Medical Education (ACGME).
+Your call schedule varies by individual rotation.
+Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education (ACGME).

 Moonlighting is permitted for licensed fellows.
-Moonlighting activities may be scheduled during those times when you are assigned to consultative or outpatient rotations.
+Moonlighting activities may be scheduled during those times when you are assigned to outpatient rotations.

 Moonlighting should not interfere with the required learning and must not violate the ACGME's work hour rules or visa regulations.
 Moonlighting should not compromise your education, but rather enhance it.